Paul Heaton: The 8th

 In 2011, the Manchester International Festival endorsed the writing by Heaton of an anthology of songs based on the 7 deadly sins, to be called The 8th.
 The song was broken down into a section for each sin, which was to be performed by a different artist.
 The singers for the original piece were: Wayne Gidden, Aaron Wright, King Creosote, Simon Aldred, Cherry Ghost, Jacqui Abbott, Yvonne Shelton and Mike Greaves.
 The individual sections were incorporated with a narration written by Che Walker and performed by Reg E. Cathey.

 The 8th debuted in July 2011 at the Festival Pavilion Theatre in Manchester's Albert Square.
 Six further performances took place in the summer of 2012.
+Accompanying Heaton on the 2012 tour were various other artists including Gareth Paisey of Los Campesinos!, Christian Madden of The Earlies, Simon Aldred, and Steve Menzies.

 Along with the live shows in July 2012, a recording of The 8th was released on a CD/DVD format, including tracks by Simon Aldred of Cherry Ghost, Aaron Wright, Mike Greaves, Yvonne Shelton, Jacqui Abbott and Heaton himself.